Paramedic Science BSc (Hons)Study level: Undergraduate

 Coventry University is committed to preparing you for your future career and giving you a competitive edge in the graduate job market.

-Paramedic graduates from Coventry University are much sought after by NHS Ambulance Trusts and the majority of our graduates have secured employment as a Paramedic even before they have completed their course.
-We work closely with Ambulance Trusts and partners and many of our graduates choose to secure employment with their placement provider.
+Paramedic graduates from Coventry University are much sought after by NHS Ambulance Trusts and the majority of our past graduates have secured employment in the paramedic field even before they have completed their course.
+We work closely with different ambulance trusts and other healthcare providers and many of our graduates choose to secure employment with one of these placement providers when they graduate.

-While most graduates initially choose to work in an NHS Ambulance Trust, the range of opportunities for a Paramedic is expanding.
-Careers available outside the NHS include event cover, forensic Paramedics and private ambulance services.
+While most graduates initially choose to work in an NHS Ambulance Trust setting, the range of job opportunities available to a qualified paramedic is expanding.
+Careers available outside an NHS ambulance trust include careers within a hospital or doctors' practice, special events cover, forensic paramedics or even with a private ambulance service.